lsst/LDM-135/index.rst

 therefore crash and all chunk queries belonging to that worker would be lost.
 The in-flight queries on its local mysqld would be cleaned up and have resources freed.
-The Qserv master's requests to retrieve these chunk queries via XRootD would then return an error code.
-The master responds by re-initializing the chunk queries and re-submits them to XRootD.
+The Qserv master's requests to retrieve these chunk queries via `XRootD`_ would then return an error code.
+The master responds by re-initializing the chunk queries and re-submits them to `XRootD`_.
 Ideally, duplicate data associated with the chunk queries exists on other nodes.
-In this case, XRootD silently re-routes the request(s) to the surviving node(s) and all associated queries are completed as usual.
-In the event that duplicate data does not exist for one or more chunk queries, XRootD would again return an error code.
+In this case, `XRootD`_ silently re-routes the request(s) to the surviving node(s) and all associated queries are completed as usual.
+In the event that duplicate data does not exist for one or more chunk queries, `XRootD`_ would again return an error code.
 The master will re-initialize and re-submit a chunk query a fixed number of times (determined by a parameter within Qserv) before giving up, logging information about the failure, and returning an error message to the